DroidStudioAS/PZAgency/README.md

         <h3>
             Comments
         </h3>
         As i have already mentioned, you can only add/view comments from the post permalink page (once you hit expand post).
+In the profile section there is a button leading to the your comments page, where you can edit and delete your comments.
     </li>
      <li>
         <h3>